OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Fade to Process for RandomQuotes Project]

 Here's the Process we set up in the previous class to deploy the RandomQuotes website.

+[Scroll down, highlight the Structured Configuration Variables section]

 When we configured this project, we skipped over the Structured Configuration Variables options.

-[Scroll down, highlight the Structured Configuration Variables section]

 Let's update the Project to reference the file that contains our configuration variables.
 Octopus can update values in JSON, YAML, XML and Java Properties files.

+Octopus expects the relative path to the configurtation file from the route of the Package.
+Since our configuration file is in the route of our package, we only need the file name.

 [Type appsettings.json, and save.]